Biden withdraws Tanden's nomination to be White House budget chief

 Manchin’s defection had sent the White House - and Tanden - scrambling to find one Republican backer.
 But they ultimately came up empty-handed, even after a last-minute meeting with Republican Senator Lisa Murkowski on Monday.

-Her backers decried what they called a hypocritical and sexist push to punish Tanden for harsh tweets after four years of similar language used by former Republican President Donald Trump.
+Her backers decried what they called a hypocritical and sexist push to punish Tanden for harsh tweets directed at both Democrats and Republicans, after four years of similar language used by Republican former President Donald Trump.

+Sherrilyn Ifill, president of the NAACP Legal Defense and Education Fund, tweeted: “Disheartening.
+For salty tweets.
+After what we’ve been through for 4 years.”

-Biden said he planned to have Tanden serve in his administration in some capacity.
+Biden said he still planned to have Tanden - a confidante of former Democratic presidential nominee Hillary Clinton - serve in his administration, but did not say which job she might get.

-Tanden, 50, an Indian American, would have been the first woman of color to lead the Office of Management and Budget, which manages the $4 trillion federal budget.
+Tanden, 50, an Indian American, would have been the first woman of color to lead the OMB, which manages the $4 trillion federal budget.

-She served in the administrations of former Democratic Presidents Bill Clinton and Barack Obama and currently runs the liberal Center for American Progress.
+Shalanda Young, Biden’s pick for the No. 2 OMB job, has won the backing of the Congressional Black Caucus to replace Tanden.
+A former staffer in the House of Representatives, Young would be the second Black woman in Biden’s Cabinet if she were to become OMB director.

+In an interview with CNN prior to the announcement that Tanden was withdrawing her nomination, Senate Budget Committee Chairman Bernie Sanders said Young did “really, really well” during her confirmation hearing on Tuesday for the deputy’s post.

-In a letter to the president released by the White House, Tanden acknowledged her nomination had become more than an uphill climb.
+In a letter released by the White House, Tanden told Biden her nomination had become more than an uphill climb.

 “Unfortunately, it now seems clear that there is no path forward to gain confirmation, and I do not want continued consideration of my nomination to be a distraction from your other priorities,” Tanden said.

-Tanden apologized for harsh tweets about Republicans during her confirmation hearings, but ultimately was unable to convince senators she could lead the OMB.
+Tanden, who served in the administrations of Democratic former Presidents Bill Clinton and Barack Obama, repeatedly apologized for her harsh tweets during her confirmation hearings, but ultimately was unable to convince senators she had the right personality to lead the OMB.

-Tanden has made critical comments on Twitter about Republicans and Democrats, and in 2016 about Manchin’s daughter, then the chief executive of pharmaceutical firm Mylan, after the company raised prices for its anti-allergy EpiPen.
+She had taken aim at lawmakers across the political spectrum, including Sanders, and in 2016 criticized Manchin’s daughter, then the chief executive of pharmaceutical firm Mylan, after the company raised prices for its anti-allergy EpiPen.

+To shore up support, Tanden met with 46 different senators, advocacy groups, the business community, labor unions and faith leaders, even winning endorsements from the U.S. Chamber of Commerce, the Communications Workers of America and others.

-Reporting by Eric Beech, Nandita Bose and Andrea Shalal; Editing by Mohammad Zargham and Peter Cooney
+Reporting by Eric Beech, Nandita Bose, Jeff Mason and Trevor Hunnicutt; Writing by Andrea Shalal; Editing by Mohammad Zargham and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.